shoxieje/Automated-Negotiation-for-Autonomous-Driving/README.md

-# Automated Negotiation for Autonous Driving Project
+# Automated Negotiation for Autonomous Driving Project

 ## Project Description
 Over the last decade, research on autonomous vehicles (AVs) has made revolutionary